lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 2.8.
 Restrict the multi-band lightcurve back down to a single filter without redoing the ADQL query.
-Apply a filter to the ``band`` column of the table by entering ``= 'r'`` into the box below the header row (top of the column), and press enter (or return) on the keyboard.
+Apply a filter to the ``band`` column of the table by entering ``= 'r'`` into the box below the header row (top of the column), and press enter (or return) on the keyboard (see the table view figure below).
 Do it again for ``= 'g'``, and notice that the points are different, but are green both times.
 The point colors are not assigned in an absolute sense, but rather the color scaling is reapplied every time the plot changes.